psergi/psergi.github.io/_posts/2023-09-08-resources-for-learning-go.md

 - [50 Shades of Go](https://golang50shad.es/) - Traps, gotchas, and common mistakes for new Go developers.

 ## Project Structure
+- [Organizing a Go module](https://go.dev/doc/modules/layout) - Official guidelines for organizing your Go project, in terms of the layout of files and folders.
 - [Structuring Applications in Go](https://www.gobeyond.dev/structuring-applications/) - Basic guidelines for structuring your Go application.
 - [Standard Package Layout](https://www.gobeyond.dev/standard-package-layout/) - How should I organize my code?
 - [Packages as Layers, Not Groups](https://www.gobeyond.dev/packages-as-layers/) - Why packages in Go are different, more guidance on organizing your application.